1liminal1/LiminalLights/README.md

 ## 🎮 What is Prism?

 The Prism series features cube-shaped LED displays designed for gamers and tech enthusiasts who want stunning visual effects that react to music and audio.
-From compact WLED pattern displays to high-resolution GIF players, there's a Prism cube for every setup.
+Available in two sizes - compact cubes for bedside tables and large displays for bookshelves - each with standard or enhanced resolution options.
+All models feature WLED effects, while the enhanced resolution models also support custom GIFs and animations.

 ## 🔥 Quick Overview